tmpfs/prism/doc/components.md

 ### Mapping Properties To Styles

 It can be very convenient to map properties to stylesheets, this is achieved using `mapPropsToStyle`.
-Functions declared in `mapPropsToStyles` *must* return either a compiled style declaration, plain object or undefined when no action should be taken.
+Functions declared in `mapPropsToStyles` *must* return either a compiled style declaration, array of stylesheets, plain object or undefined when no action should be taken.

 For example to return a declaration from the compiled stylesheet: